-SEED TRANSACTION DEAL POINTS - 2020 STUDY Pricing a Buyout - Revenue Multiple Almost every seed deal that includes a buyout feature uses a formulaic buyout price.
-Another approach is to have a valuation expert make the determination of the buyout price at the applicable time (assuming the parties are unable to agree on a number), but this is generally only used where the seeder's economics are subject to a number of adjustments based upon unknowable events that render a formulaic buyout methodology inapt.
-The most common formulaic buyout price - used in nearly every buyout formula - is based upon a fixed multiple of the payments made to the Seeder in the trailing 12/24/36 months.
-The backward-looking duration of the reference period is designed to smooth out volatility in fund performance (particularly incentive fees), though this approach can also yield a relatively lower buyout price vs. a run rate revenue-based multiple if the business is on an upswing.
-A multiple of 5x has remained the most common over the observation period, followed by a 4x multiple, with very few observations of greater or lesser multiples in the past several years.
+Pricing a Buyout - Revenue Multiple

+Many seed deals that include a buyout feature use a formulaic buyout price.
+Other approaches include having a valuation expert make the determination of the buyout price at the time of the buyout (assuming the parties are unable to agree on a number), but this is generally only used where either the seeder's economics are subject to a number of adjustments based upon unknowable events that render a formulaic buyout methodology inapt, or the seeded business is deploying a private equity or venture capital strategy, where irregular harvesting of carried interest revenue and large unrealized gains make a formulaic approach crafted years earlier a poor means of determining fair value.

+The most common formulaic buyout price - used in nearly every buyout formula - is based upon a fixed multiple of the average payments made to the seeder in the trailing 12/24/36months.
+The backward-looking duration of the reference period is designed to smooth out volatility in fund performance (particularly incentive fees), though this approach can also yield a relatively lower buyout price vs. a run rate revenuebased multiple if the business is on an upswing.
+A multiple of 5x has remained the most common over the observation period, followed by a 4x multiple, with very few observations of greater or lesser multiples in the past several years - so few for 6x in recent years that we no longer present it in our data.